ALittlePatate/DevourClient/README.md

 * Fly !!
 YES !
 YOU CAN FLY !
 You can also change the speed of it (left shift : down, space : up, up arrow : forward, back arrow : backward, left arrow : left, right arrow : right)
 * Unlock all, including flashlights, perks, outfits.
 Active by default, can't be turned off, no persistance.
 * Instant Win (allows you to win instantaniously on any map, works in singleplayer, but not as a client.
 May be working as host)
+* Random Sound (make your character play a random acting sound)

 ## Installation